Fresheyeball/elm-node/README.md

 This project is a temporary monolith.
 Ideally getting broken into multiple packages.
 But for the sake of progress development its a cluster.

+## Currently Complete Low Level Bindings

+- Streams
+- File System
+- Process

+## Bindings in Process

+- Network
+- Http

 ## Goals

 ### Low level bindings to node things

-- Streams
-- File System
 - Request Response
 - Isomorphic templating
 - Type Safe messaging